MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 The default participant settings are determined by an organization's IT administrator.
 The following are the participant roles in a meeting:

-* **Organizer**: Organizer schedules a meeting, sets the meeting options, assigns meeting roles, and starts the meeting.
-Only users with Microsoft 365 account and Teams license can be organizers, and control attendee permissions.
-A meeting organizer can change the settings for a specific meeting.
+* **Organizer**: The roles of an organizer are as follows:
+  * Schedules a meeting.
+  * Sets the meeting options.
+  * Assigns meeting roles.
+  * Starts the meeting.
+  * Changes the settings for a specific meeting if required.

   Organizers can make these changes on the **Meeting options** web page.

+  > [!NOTE]
+  > Only users with Microsoft 365 account and Teams license can be organizers, and control attendee permissions.

 * **Presenter**: Presenters have same capabilities of organizers with exclusions.
 A presenter can't remove an organizer from the session or modify meeting options for the session.
 By default, participants joining a meeting have the presenter role.
 * **Attendee**: An attendee is invited to attend a meeting but can't act as a presenter.
 Attendees can interact with other meeting members but can't manage any of the meeting settings or share the content.